Page contents:

 December 1998

-The Canada Customs port of entry is now located a mile north of town, near the Beaver Creek airport.
-This airfield was cut out of the bush almost single-handedly by my Dad in the early 1960s so he could enjoy his passion: flying.
+This airfield was cut out of the bush by my Dad in the early 1960s so he could enjoy his love for flying.
 The airport has since been expanded and is now operated by the Yukon government.

 View of Canada Customs and Stalberg Airfield from Red Hill, just north of Beaver